Anthropology Magazine

 Positivism

-1. A way of thinking that states laws and rules deride their truth from scientific or mathematical proofs.
-Positivism dismisses moral considerations.
+1. A way of thinking that dismisses moral considerations and states that laws and rules deride their truth from scientific or mathematical proofs.

 Psychoanalysis

-1. A treatment based on the idea that our past shapes our present.
-The treatment aims to tap into unacknowledged meanings and emotions from past events that influence our current moods and relationships.
+1. A method based on the idea that our past shapes our present; it aims to tap into unacknowledged meanings and emotions from past events that influence our current moods and relationships.

 Professor Talking Points

-• Explain Derek Freeman’s early career experiences, including his study of the socialization of children ages 6 to 9 in New Zealand and his 1940–1943 stay in Samoa.
+• Ask students to examine Freeman’s early career experiences, including his study of the socialization of children aged 6–9 in New Zealand and his 1940–1943 research in Samoa.

-• Although Freeman found some support among other anthropologists, multiple anthropologists have reviewed Mead’s work and concluded the solidity of her findings over time.
-Anthropologist Paul Shankman thoroughly reviewed notes from both Freeman and Mead, putting his conclusions of the controversy in his 2009 book, The Trashing of Margaret Mead: Anatomy of an Anthropological Controversy.
+• Although some anthropologists supported Freeman at the time, many have since reviewed Mead’s work and have concluded that her findings were solid.
+For example, anthropologist Paul Shankman thoroughly reviewed notes from both Freeman and Mead, presenting his conclusions of the controversy in his 2009 book, The Trashing of Margaret Mead: Anatomy of an Anthropological Controversy.
 Shankman leaned toward Mead’s work, claiming her points were better researched and presented than Freeman’s.
 In 2017, historian Peter Hempenstall published Truth’s Fool: Derek Freeman and the War Over Cultural Anthropology, which sought to use facts to depict a picture of Freeman’s complexity.
+Lead students in a discussion about these two texts.

 Academic Articles